StreamRoll/streamroll/README.md

 * Once the safe is created, you cannot change the `owner` and is a one-way function :arrow_right:, funds can only be retrieved from the `owner` to the `owner`.
 * Sound familiar?
 We got inspired by a protocol that implemented a similar architecture → [Gnosis Safe](https://gnosis-safe.io/).

+## DAO Global Hackathon
+* We lost three front-end dev's during our process  :anguished:, so it is what it is.
+We think it unique with lots of character
+* When we went to upload the video, we noticed no sound :no_entry_sign::sound: was recorded and we can re-make it.
+We did upload it and plan to make one with sound, since we think people want to hear us, maybe??
+Our team is global and we cannot re-do it at 8:00pm CST 12/10/21.

 [^1]: Would be V2. :checkered_flag: